 Kathy Edwards is a Senior Lecturer in the Youth Work Program within the School of Global, Urban and Social Studies.

-Between 2000 and 2002 she was a Research Associate on an ARC Linkage between the University of Sydney and the NSW Premier's Department investigating the contemporary state of gender equity in the NSW Public Sector.
+Kathy's PhD research considered 'the body' in feminist theory, she has worked as a Research Associate on an ARC Linkage between the University of Sydney and the NSW Premier's Department investigating the contemporary state of gender equity in the NSW Public Sector and is active in promoting prostitution law reform, an area she has also published in.

-Kathy has published on a range of topics relating to young people's electoral and political participation.
+Kathy has also published widely in respect to young people's electoral and political participation.
 In particular, she has questioned that young people can or should simply be 'educated' towards participatory virtues through Civics and Citizenship education.
 Instead, she has situated this participation in a broader policy context, considering the effects of neoliberal employment, welfare and housing policies on young people's capacity to participate.
 She has argued that whilst young people are chastised for a lack of participatory and civic virtue that the state effectively places barriers to their political engagement.
-In investigating social inclusion she has argued that social inclusion needs to be rigorously interrogated because it runs the risk either being an empty policy vessel or one that supports neoliberal policies that detrimentally affect young people.
+In investigating social inclusion, she has argued that social inclusion needs to be rigorously interrogated because it runs the risk either being an empty policy vessel or one that supports neoliberal policies that detrimentally affect young people.

-As a long time social activist Kathy brings a strong commitment to social justice for all, especially young people, to her teaching and research.
+As a long-time social activist, Kathy brings a strong commitment to social justice for all to both her teaching and research.
 She also focuses on bridging the gap between theory and practice, exploring social issues using a theoretical lens and using theory to contextualise, illustrate and explain social issues.
-In her teaching she is committed to active learning and on imparting broader-based skills such as critical thinking and the 'how to' as well as the 'what' aspects of learning.
+In her teaching, she is committed to active learning and on imparting broader-based skills such as critical thinking and the 'how-to' as well as the 'what' aspects of learning.

 PhD UNSW (Political Science), 2000